-- State Emergency Department Databases (SEDD) capture discharge information on all ED visits that do not result in an admission to that hospital (i.e., treat-and-release visits and transfers to another hospital). - State Inpatient Databases (SID) contain information on patients initially seen in the emergency room and then admitted to the same hospital.
+- State Emergency Department Databases (SEDD) capture discharge information on all ED visits that do not result in an admission to that hospital (e.g., treat-and-release visits, transfers to another hospital, deaths). - State Inpatient Databases (SID) contain information on patients initially seen in the emergency room and then admitted to the same hospital.